-Growth - The number of Indigenous people reported to be employed in the Australian agriculture, forestry and fishing industries increased by 26.6% between 2011 and 2016 - Indigenous managers increased 18% between 2011 and 2016
+Growth - The number of Indigenous people reported to be employed in the Australian agriculture, forestry and fishing industries increased by 26.6% between 2011 and 2016 - Indigenous managers increased 18% between 2011 and

-Land and Water Assets Management - Indigenous Australians are reported to have native title rights over 30% of the Australian continent, though own only 0.01% of water entitlements (2021). - In 2016 Australia's Indigenous Estate was reported to cover an estimated 438 million hectares. - Of this, approximately 134 million hectares (17%) was Indigenous-owned, and 174 million hectares (22%) is under some form of Indigenous management Figure 2 - Australian Agricultural Workforce Statistics (ABARES)15 ©2023 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
-All rights reserved.
-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
-Document Classification: KPMG Confidential The Indigenous Agriculture Sector While limited reliable data has inhibited attempts to accurately quantify the economic contributions of Indigenous Agriculture in its own right, recent baseline analysis into the agricultural capacity of the Indigenous Estate indicates that the sector is diverse and thriving, spanning a mix of agricultural sub-industries including beef, sheep, aquaculture, fisheries and horticulture.
-16 The Cooperative Research Centre for Northern Australia (CRCNA)'s 2022 baseline study of the Indigenous Estate found that although relatively small, the emerging Indigenous primary production industry is increasingly financially stable, delivering meaningful cultural, environment and social benefits back to Indigenous communities.
+Land and Water Assets Management - Indigenous Australians are reported to have native title rights over 30% of the Australian continent, though own only 0.01% of water entitlements (2021). - In 2016 Australia's Indigenous Estate was reported to cover an estimated 438 million hectares. - Of this, approximately 134 million hectares (17%) was Indigenous-owned, and 174 million hectares (22%) is under some form of Indigenous management Figure 2 - Snapshot of Australia's Agricultural Workforce (ABARES)16 The Indigenous Agriculture Sector While limited reliable data has inhibited attempts to accurately quantify the economic contributions of Indigenous Agriculture in its own right, recent baseline analysis into the agricultural capacity of the Indigenous Estate indicates that the sector is diverse and thriving, spanning a mix of agricultural sub-industries including beef, sheep, aquaculture, fisheries and horticulture.
+17 The Cooperative Research Centre for Northern Australia (CRCNA)'s 2022 baseline study of the Indigenous Estate found that although relatively small, the emerging Indigenous primary production industry is increasingly financially stable, delivering meaningful cultural, environmental and social benefits back to Indigenous communities.
 This study identifies there are at least 95 Indigenous primary production businesses operating on 8.1 million hectares of land spanning every state and the Northern Territory.
-The total 8.1 million hectares is equivalent to 2% of the Australian agricultural estate.^{13\} The case studies below and included throughout this report help highlight the vast ways in which the Indigenous Agriculture sector forms an active contribution to a thriving agriculture industry in Australia, ranging from cattle and cropping production, native foods, fisheries, Caring for Country, agricultural training, youth employment pathways and leadership development programs.
+The total 8.1 million hectares is equivalent to 2% of the Australian agricultural estate.13 The case studies below and included throughout this report help highlight the vast ways in which the Indigenous Agriculture sector forms an active contribution to a thriving agriculture industry in Australia, ranging from cattle and cropping production, native foods, fisheries, Caring for Country, agricultural training, youth employment pathways and leadership development programs.